dannevesdantas/setup-nuget-msbuild/README.md

 All params of [NuGet/setup-nuget@v1.0.2](https://github.com/NuGet/setup-nuget) and [microsoft/setup-msbuild@v1.0.2](https://github.com/microsoft/setup-msbuild) are also supported!

-Default value for the `vswhere-path` param is `C:\Program Files (x86)\Microsoft Visual Studio\Installer`.\
+Default value for the `vswhere-path` param is `C:\Program Files (x86)\Microsoft Visual Studio\Installer`\
-If you would like to provide e diferente one, please specify it.
+If you would like to provide e different one, please specify it.
 For example:

 ```yml
 - name: Setup NuGet & Add msbuild to PATH